tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The initial state of a peer in the peer manager.

-This document uses *candidate peer* to refer to the information about a node in the network.
-This information can be manually configured by the node operator (e.g., via `PersistentPeers` parameter) or can be obtained via the PEX protocol.

-A *candidate peer* may become an actual peer, to which the node is connected.
+A *candidate* peer may become an actual peer, to which the node is connected.
 We do not use *candidate* to refer to a peer to which we are connected, nor to a peer we are attempting to connect.

-Candidate peers from which the router recently disconnected or failed to dial are not eligible for establishing connections.
+Candidate peers from which the router recently disconnected or failed to dial are, during a certain period, not eligible for establishing connections.
 This scenario is represented by the `Frozen Candidate` state.

 ### DialNext transition